zammad/zammad-user-documentation/extras/i-doit-track-company-property.rst

    :scale: 50%
    :align: center

-   Use the 🖨 **printer** tab to view or manage a ticket’s assets from i-doit.
+   Use the 🖨 **printer** tab to view or manage a ticket's assets from i-doit.

 .. note:: **🤔 Huh?
-I don’t see a 🖨 printer tab...**
+I don't see a 🖨 printer tab...**

    This feature is **optional**;
-   if you don’t see it in the ticket view, that means your administrator hasn’t enabled it yet.
+   if you don't see it in the ticket view, that means your administrator hasn't enabled it yet.
    Administrators can learn more
    :admin-docs:`here </system/integrations/i-doit.html>`.